Ultimate Canadian Rockies Guide: Banff to Jasper Icefields | Trans-America Series 1 Ep. 3

 Saskatchewan River Crossing, Icefields Parkway, Alberta

 The landscape became increasingly dramatic.
-We passed the Weeping Wall, a cliff that cries icy tears in spring, and navigated the Big Bend, a sweeping curve engineered in the 1960s to replace a treacherous, avalanche-prone section.
+We passed the Weeping Wall, a cliff that cries icy tears in spring and navigated the Big Bend, a sweeping curve engineered in the 1960s to replace a treacherous, avalanche-prone section.
 Stopping at the pullout, the view was a heart-stopping panorama of glacier-carved valleys.
-A short walk led us to Panther Falls, named not for the elusive cat but for a early 20th-century surveyor's dog, Panther, who loved chasing sticks in the spray.
+A short walk led us to Panther Falls.
+Unlike the highly visible Bridal Veil Falls nearby, Panther Falls drops a dramatic 200 feet inside a hidden gorge, proving that some of the best sights on the parkway require you to actually get out of the car.

 The Big Bend vista, Icefields Parkway, Banff